RuanMoreiraOfc/14th-challenge-ignite-elixir/README.md

 14th Challenge Elixir
 </h1>

-This repo includes the resolution for 14th Challenge in Elixir Journey with [Rafael Camada][btn-tutor].
+This repo includes the resolution for 14th Challenge in Elixir Journey with [Rafael Camarda][btn-tutor].

 ###### - Prior default phoenix setup